LuisParedes1/graphite-API-assignment/README.md

 Inside of the [Jupyter Notebook](./DataAnalysis.ipynb) we do an inital data analysis to see what we are working with and check for any NaN values to clean.

-This Notebook is also used to understand step by step how the program works by performing a Case Study: Getting the top TF-IDF terms for wikipedia tf-idf
+This Notebook is also used to understand step by step what the API does by performing a Case Study: "Getting the top TF-IDF terms for wikipedia tf-idf"

 To run the notebook: